Distribution of integers with digit restrictions via Markov chains: Introduction

 for every $(b,b')\in \Z_a\times \Z_{a'}$ if and only if $\gcd(aa',d_2-d_1,\cdots,d_t-d_1)=1.$ \end{theoremL} Indeed, we provide a comprehensive description of the limiting distribution even when $\gcd(aa',d_2-d_1,\cdots,d_t-d_1)\neq 1$ (\cref{Missing_Theorem}), and offer insight into the rate of convergence.
 In \cref{thm:General}, we also present an equivalent condition without the assumption $\gcd(a,a')=1$.

-By setting $a'=1$, we generalize \cref{EMS_Qualitative}.
+By setting $a'=1$, we generalize \cref{EMS_Qualitative} by providing an equivalent condition.
 Furthermore, we are able to recover the same convergence speed as that obtained by Erd\H{o}s, Mauduit and S\'ark\"ozy, albeit with a difference in the constants involved.

 \begin{CorollaryL} Let $g\geq2$ be an integer, and $a\in \N$ such that $\gcd(g,a)=1$.
 Let $\mathcal{D}=\{d_1,\cdots,d_t\}\subseteq \{0,\cdots,g-1\}$ be a subset of digits, where $d_1<\ldots<d_t.$ Then, $\mathcal{C}_{g,\mathcal{D}}$ is uniformly distributed $\Mod{a}$ if and only if $\gcd(a,d_2-d_1,\cdots,d_t-d_1)=1.$ \end{CorollaryL} For a fully description of the distribution $\Mod{a}$, see \cref{cor:Missing_Theorem}.
 Our results are not limited to the distribution of integers with missing digits, but more general digit restrictions are allowed.
 In \cref{Section5:SFT} and \cref{Section5:sofic}, we address more general restrictions and provide examples of sets with missing combinations of digits that exhibit uniform distribution.
-Additionally, our method allows us to revisit the result of Gelfond, yielding an equivalent condition to the uniform distribution in \eqref{Gelfond}.
-In particular, this shows that the condition $\gcd(g-1,a')=1$ in \eqref{Gelfond} is not necessary.
+Additionally, our method allows us to revisit the result of Gelfond, yielding an equivalent condition to the uniform distribution exhibited in \eqref{Gelfond}.
+In particular, this shows that the sufficient condition $\gcd(g-1,a')=1$ provided in \cref{Gelfond_thm} is not necessary.

 \begin{theoremL} Let $g\geq 2$ be an integer, and $a,a'\in \N$.
 Then,

 for every $(b,b')\in \Z_a\times \Z_{a'}$ if and only if there exists $n\in \N$ such that $n\equiv 0\Mod{a}$ and $S_g(n)\equiv 1\Mod{a'}.$ \end{theoremL}